Income protection & PPI

 - Make sure you know if the premiums are guaranteed throughout the policy, linked to age or inflation, or reviewable.

 - If possible, choose 'own-occupation' cover, as this will pay out if you're unable to do your own job.
 Avoid policies that cover 'activities of daily living' (ADL) or 'activities of daily working' (ADW).
 These often won't pay out unless you're unable to do a series of basic tasks such as dressing yourself or holding a pencil.

 - Cut the cost.
 If IP looks too expensive for you, consider reducing the monthly payout, extending your deferred period or looking at full short-term IP.

 - Buy IP and short-term IP (Stip) together.
 An IP policy with a long deferral period is much cheaper than one with a short deferred period.
 You could use a Stip policy to bridge the gap.

 - Check for waiver of premium.
 Most IP providers pay your premiums for you while you’re receiving payment under the policy.
 Most ASU policies don’t.

 - Check what practical 'back to work' help you might receive in the event of a claim, including counselling and rehabilitation.

-After you've bought an income protection policy
+After you've bought an IP policy

 - Ensure you have regular reviews.
 As your income rises over time, you may want to increase your cover.
 Some policies include an indexation option.